Valar Ventures: Investments

 Valar was notably the first venture fund to invest in Xero.
 The fund made its initial investment in Xero in October 2010 at a valuation of approximately $98 million.
 Since then, the firm has spearheaded successive rounds of investment in the company and Xero's market cap has grown to more than $4 billion as of February 2014.

 Valar also led TransferWise's Series A and Series B financing rounds in January 2013 and April 2014, respectively.
-Following Valar's investment, Andreessen Horowitz led TransferWise's Series C and Baillie Gifford led the company's Series D in 2016 at a $1.1 billion valuation.
+Following Valar's investment, Andreessen Horowitz led TransferWise's Series C.

 Both Xero and TransferWise were investments out of Valar's $100M first fund, which was a series of special purpose vehicles, including a $32 million New Zealand specific fund.
 Additional investments in startups include: Breather, N26 (€10 million in a 2016 series A round), Descomplica, Dinda, Even, EyeEm, Granify, Homie, Lystable, Oppa, fintech Stash, TradeIt, and Vend.
 In 2018, Valar led Series A funding for Petal, a fintech start up and led a second round of funding for Coya, a German insurance startup.

 In February 2019, Valar Ventures led a $28 million Series B funding round for Cluno, a mobility and fintech company based in Germany.
-Acton Capital Partners and Atlantic Labs, which both backed the company’s Series A round, also participated.
-Cluno is a digital car subscription provider that offers fixed monthly package pricing.
+Acton Capital Partners and Atlantic Labs, which both backed the company's Series A round, also participated.